 Actions to be performed by TSB with BDT cooperation

-Developing a set of guidelines on how to apply ITU T Recommendations, in particular on manufactured products and interconnection, with emphasis on Recommendations having regulatory and policy implications.
+Developing guidelines to apply ITU T Recommendations, in particular on manufactured products and interconnection, with emphasis on Recommendations having regulatory and policy implications.

-Provide advice and assistance on how to better utilize and adopt ITU-T Recommendations in national standards
+Provide advice and assistance to better utilize and adopt ITU-T Recommendations in national standards

-Compiling and maintaining a database containing information on new technologies that are standardized, as well as products that are compliant to ITU-T Recommendations.
+Compiling and maintaining up to date a database containing information on new standardized technologies as well as products that are compliant to ITU-T Recommendations.

-Organizing capacity-building events on the application of specific Recommendations and on methods of examining compliance of manufactured products with these Recommendations.
+Organizing capacity-building that enable a better application of specific Recommendations and on methods of examining compliance of manufactured products with these Recommendations.

-Improving and Promoting the use of an electronic forum for “questions and answers on standards” where developing countries can raise questions concerning their understanding and application of Recommendations and seek advice from study group experts.
+IPromoting the use of an Electronic Forum where developing countries can raise questions concerning the understanding and application of Recommendations and seek advice from study group experts.

 Programme 3: Human resource building